stephanzlatarev/test/docs/installation.md

 StarCraft II for AI requires:
 * Visual Studio Code - [Install Visual Studio Code](https://code.visualstudio.com/docs/setup/setup-overview)
 * Docker - [Install Docker](https://docs.docker.com/get-started/get-docker/) and start it
-* StarCraft II - A headless game client is downloaded by StarCraft II for AI when watching a replay or starting a game.
-If, at that point, step "Download StarCraft II" fails you can download the game client manually using `docker pull stephanzlatarev/starcraft` in a command prompt
+* StarCraft II - A headless game client is downloaded by StarCraft II for AI when watching a replay or starting a game at step "Download StarCraft II".
+If the step fails you can download the game client manually using `docker pull stephanzlatarev/starcraft` in a command prompt and troubleshoot connectivity issues

 # Install StarCraft II for AI in Visual Studio Code